 Trouble with a property dispute?

-The Law Offices of Carolyn C. Phillips handles property disputes in Ventura County, Los Angeles, San Fernando Valley and all surrounding areas.
+The Law Office of Carolyn C. Phillips, APC., handles property disputes in Thousand Oaks, Ventura County, Los Angeles, San Fernando Valley and all surrounding areas.